|Available teaching periods||Delivery mode||Location|

 In order to pass this Unit students must:

-- Complete all assessment items: Online Quiz, Two Laboratory Exams, Mid-semester Exam and Final Assessment for the Unit;
+- Complete these assessment items: Mid-semester Test, Mid-Semester Lab Test, Final Lab Assessment and Final Assessment for the Unit;

 - Gain at least 50% mark in the Final Assessment for the Unit; and